dylanlavon/Rastar/README.md

 ## To Do:
 - [X] Implement Single-heuristic D*
+- [ ] DEM to PNG conversion script
 - [ ] Add multi-heuristic support
 - - [ ] Mock lighting
 - - [ ] Mock slope
 - - [ ] Mock comms line-of-sight
-- [ ] Multiple science stations (TSP)
+- [X] Multiple science stations (TSP)
 - [ ] Field-based traversal
 <br><br>
 ## Using main.py
 **Runs the A\* Pathfinding visualization.**

-In a new grid, the first left click will place the start node (teal).
-The second left click will place the goal node (orange).
-Any left clicks after these two nodes are placed will be barrier nodes (black).

-- Nodes can be erased by using right click.
-- A grid can be cleared by pressing the **"C"** key.
-- If running using a map, pressing **"R"** will reset to the initial state of that map. *(Note: If viewing the dynamic map, pressing R will fully load its barriers, allowing for sandbox pathfinding on the high-resolution grid).*
-- After the algorithm completes, pressing **"T"** will toggle the search area, and will only show the start, end, and path nodes.
+In a new grid, use the following controls to place/remove nodes, weighted terrain, and barriers.
+- **Left Click**: Place the currently selected node at the cursor's location.
+This will overwrite the weight of the node that was there previously.
+- **Right Click**: Remove the node at the cursor's location.
+If map data was loaded using --use_map, the original node from the loaded map will be restored.
+Otherwise, it will return to an empty node.
+- **Key 1**: Select the Cost 1 node.
+This node will have an extra weight of 1.
+- **Key 2**: Select the Cost 2 node.
+This node will have an extra weight of 2.
+- **Key 3**: Select the Cost 3 node.
+This node will have an extra weight of 3.
+- **Key 4**: Select the Cost 4 node.
+This node will have an extra weight of 4.
+- **Key 5**: Select the Cost 5 (Barrier) node.
+This node is completely impassable.
+- **Key 9**: Select the start node (Teal).
+Only a single start node can be placed.
+Attempting to place a second start node will remove the preexisting start node.
+- **Key 0**: Select the destination node (Orange).
+Multiple destination nodes can be placed.

+Additional controls include:
-- When running a dynamic simulation, pressing **"D"** toggles the view between the coarse global grid and the dynamic local grid.
+- **Spacebar**: Start running the algorithm.
+Requires at least one start node and destination node on the grid.
+- **Key C**: Completely clear the entire currently selected grid, setting all nodes to empty.
+Only available when the algorithm is not running.
+- **Key R**: Reset the currently selected grid back to to its initial state.
+If a map was loaded using --use_map, this data is loaded.
+Otherwise, the grid is completely reset.
+Only available when the algorithm is not running.
+- **Key T**: Toggles the search area.
+After a search is completed, toggle between rendering the entire search area or just the path that has been found.
+Only available when the algorithm is not running.
+- **Key D**: Toggles between the Coarse map and the Dynamic map.
+Only available when using --dynamic and when the algorithm is not running.
-- Pressing **"G"** toggles the golden macro-path guideline overlay on the dynamic map.
+- **Key G**: Toggles the Golden macro-path guideline overlay on the Dynamic map.
+Only available when using --dynamic and when the algorithm is not running.

-Hitting the **Spacebar** will start the algorithm, as long as the start and goal nodes are placed on the grid.

 After the algorithm completes, the elapsed time will display in the console output.